Insights and Advice for Enabling More Efficient and Sustainable Construction

 • Communicating valuable information to the client and other stakeholders to educate at an organizational level

-• Investigating and finding learning opportunities when construction site accidents occur
+• Investigating, implementing corrections, and finding improvement opportunities when construction site accidents occur

 • Visiting the site regularly to conduct inspections and ensure safety and health requirements are being followed